 Brexit is a popular term these days and it has well and truly worked its way into the countries vernacular.
 Some people are disenchanted with the idea, whilst others remain incensed at the lack of action, whatever your position is on Brexit there is one unifying problem that ties each side together: the cost of living post-Brexit.
 Everybody wants to know what they can expect, at the very least they are curious as to how the economy will shift, and what effect this will have on things such as wages, energy prices, food prices and travel costs.
 Will there be any effect at all?
 Will it be positive or negative?
 In this guide, we will outline for you the thinking regarding the cost of living post-Brexit.
 This is subject to constant change and will be influenced by myriad factors that themselves are mutable.
-Estimating the costs is not therefore an exact science, and our attempts in this guide are to provide an as-accurate-as-possible summation of the topic at hand.
+Estimating the costs is not an exact science, and our attempts in this guide are to provide an as-accurate-as-possible summation of the topic at hand.
+Understanding what could change could help consumers avoid unexpected costs and the needs for emergency financing like a short term loan or borrowing money from a friend or family member.

 The Increase In Food Costs